BHP, Rio iron ore output seen on track; risks for coal, shale

 IRON ORE ROBUST

-BHP and Rio Tinto (RIO.AX), which files its quarterly production report on July 17, are widely tipped to show solid growth in iron ore production to record levels.
+BHP and Rio Tinto, which files its quarterly production report on July 17, are widely tipped to show solid growth in iron ore production to record levels.

 "The biggest surprises are going to come in the financials," said UBS analyst Glyn Lawcock.